Design infringement is theft (and big brands are getting away)

 Following Brexit, design right infringement cases in the UK have adapted due to legal adjustments.

-However, post-Brexit, the holders of these rights automatically received equivalent UK-based protections, such as Re-Registered Designs (RRDs) and Re-Registered International Designs, and Continuing Unregistered Designs (CUDs).
+However, post-Brexit, the holders of these rights automatically received equivalent UK-based protections, such as:

 When you register your design creation, it provides stronger protection for your work.

-• Helps deter others from replicating your work unlawfully
+• Deters infringement – having a registered design helps deter others from replicating your work unlawfully by claiming ignorance

-• Provides easier enforcement – proving ownership and winning design rights disputes becomes more straightforward
+• Stronger enforcement – proving ownership and winning design rights infringement cases becomes more straightforward

-• Boosts business valuation – businesses with legally protected assets are heavily preferred by investors
+• Increases business valuation – Investors prefer businesses with well-protected intellectual property assets

 Impact on small businesses

-Big companies like Shein and Steve Madden have become notorious for this type of practice, as they have enough capital to fight off allegations.
+Big companies like Shein and Steve Madden have become notorious for this type of design rights infringement.

 One small-business owner, Cassey Ho, has been extremely verbal about her disapproval of these practices, as it greatly affected her fitness attire business.
 Ho, a now-successful business owner with a net worth well over £5 million states: